pwiejak/Cap5/readme.md

 # To use migrations:
 - Set Cap5.API as starting project.
-- OPen package manager console, select CapFive.Data as target project and run migration commands.
+- Open package manager console, select CapFive.Data as target project and run migration commands.